pachyderm/docs-content/2.3.x/deploy-manage/manage/upgrades.md

   ```

 {{% notice note %}}
-Each chart version is associated with a given version of Pachyderm.
-You will find the list of all available chart versions and their associated version of Pachyderm on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm).
+Each chart version is associated with a given version of {{%productName%}}.
+You will find the list of all available chart versions and their associated version of {{%productName%}} on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm).
 {{% /notice %}}

 - The upgrade can take some time.
 You can run `kubectl get pods` periodically in a separate tab to check the status of the deployment.
-When Pachyderm is deployed, the command shows all pods as `READY`:
+When {{%productName%}} is deployed, the command shows all pods as `READY`:

   ```s
   kubectl get pods